zheqiaochen/zheqiaochen.github.io/_plugins/2024-10-07-requests-selenium.md

 ---
 layout: post
-title: Try Requests If You Don’t Like Selenium
+title: "Try Requests If You Don’t Like Selenium"
 comments: true
 toc: true
 usemathjax: true
 markdown: kramdown
 tags: [computational, English]
 ---
 Recently, I struggled to scrape data from a website built with Vue.js.
 When I tried to scrape the web data using the traditional Selenium approach, I encountered two problems:

 1. Captchas appeared when I tried to load more pages.